jonatas/sonification-workshop/making-noise-workshop.md

 > wings to the mind,
 > flight to the imagination,
 > and life to everything." - Plato

-# Sonification

-> A new way to change our perceptions of data

 # Making Data Accessible